South Bend, Indiana: Recent history

 On September 29, 1929, South Bend completed its "track elevation program".
 This was a railroad infrastructure project which saw the removal of Grand Trunk Western Railroad tracks from Division Street, the removal of level crossings from Chapin to Miami streets, the creation of a modern freight layout, and the construction of Union Station.
 This project had been seventeen years in the making, and had been the subject of the Indiana Supreme Court case Vandalia Railroad v.
 South Bend, which was subsequently affirmed by the Supreme Court of the United States.

-In 1949, legendary percussionist Lionel Hampton was informed that his concert at South Bend's Palais du Royale would be a blacks-only event; he threatened to call for a boycott of the venue, and the affair proceeded as an integrated evening, which newspapers said led to all attendees breaking out in "paroxysms of ecstasy."
+In 1949, percussionist Lionel Hampton was informed that his concert at South Bend's Palais du Royale would be a blacks-only event; he threatened to call for a boycott of the venue, and the affair proceeded as an integrated evening, which newspapers said led to all attendees breaking out in "paroxysms of ecstasy".

 By 1950, more than half of all employment was in the manufacturing sector.
 Due to economic difficulties, Studebaker closed its automotive manufacturing plants in South Bend in December 1963.
 A general decline in manufacturing soon followed as industry was restructured nationwide.
-By 2000, manufacturing was only 16 percent of the local economy.
+By 2000, only 16% of the local economy consisted of manufacturing.
 Due to the severe loss of jobs, the city's population decreased by nearly 30,000 during that period.
+This decline of industry and population loss led to the area being designated as part of the midwestern Rust Belt due to the effects of deindustrialization.

 In 1984, South Bend community leaders began seeking a minor-league baseball team for the city.
 A stadium was constructed in 1986 and a 10-year player-development contract was signed with the Chicago White Sox.
 The team would be known as the South Bend White Sox.
-In 1994, the team's name was changed to the South Bend Silver Hawks, and then to The South Bend Cubs in 2015.
+In 1994, the team's name was changed to the South Bend Silver Hawks, and then to the South Bend Cubs in 2015.
 They are a Class A minor league affiliate of the Chicago Cubs in the Midwest League.

 In 2015, the City of South Bend celebrated its 150th birthday.
 The yearlong festival culminated with the ceremonial illumination of the first River Lights along the St. Joseph River.
-Mayor Pete Buttigieg welcomed the coming of the next 150 years of South Bend's heritage accompanied by five previous South Bend mayors: Steve Luecke, Joe Kernan, Roger Parent, Peter Nemeth and Jerry Miller.
+Mayor Pete Buttigieg welcomed the coming of the next 150 years of South Bend's heritage accompanied by five previous South Bend mayors: Steve Luecke, Joe Kernan, Roger Parent, Peter Nemeth, and Jerry Miller.

 In 2015, the city's population increased by 286, the largest one-year growth in over twenty years.
 The former Studebaker plant has been developed as the Ignition Park center to attract new businesses, especially in the tech industry.
 South Bend has also seen new development, particularly in the tech field, a decline in unemployment, and a renewal of the downtown area under Buttigieg's tenure, which has been described as a revival and South Bend as a 'turnaround city'.
-South Bend also was in the national spotlight during the 2019-20 Democratic presidential campaign of former mayor Pete Buttigieg.
+South Bend also was in the national spotlight during the 2019-20 Democratic presidential campaign of former mayor Buttigieg.